mindspore-ai/docs/docs/mindspore/programming_guide/source_en/read_ir_files.md

       # Call stack for source code parsing
 ```

-> After several optimizations by the compiler, the node may undergo several changes (such as operator splitting and operator merging).
+> - After several optimizations by the compiler, the node may undergo several changes (such as operator splitting and operator merging).
 The source code parsing call stack information of the node may not be in a one-to-one correspondence with the script.
 This is only an auxiliary method.
+> - After the `kernel select` phase at the backend, two lines of input and output specification information (that is, the content after `:`) will appear.
+The first line represents the specifications on the HOST side, and the second line represents the specifications on the DEVICE side.

 ### dat Introduction